johnsonjh/VEDIT/vinstall/crttab-format.md

 ### Record detail

 The 2.33 records are **115 bytes**, identical to 1.40 (see `TBLLEN` in `vedset.asm`).
-Verified by alignment at stride 115 the first records `CURSOR LEADIN` reads `01 14 00` (ACT-IV `1,14H`) then `02 1B 59` four
+Verified by alignment at stride 115, the first record's `CURSOR LEADIN` reads `01 14 00` (ACT-IV `1,14H`), followed by `02 1B 59`
-times (ESC `Y` for the ADDS terminals) which is matching `crt.asm` exactly, and 63/64 records yield a well-formed leadin, so each record is exactly the 115-byte `crt_table` above and there is no per-record header.
+four times (ESC `Y` for the ADDS terminals).
+This matches `crt.asm` exactly.
+All 64 records yield a well-formed leadin, confirming that each record is exactly the 115-byte `crt_table` above and that there is no per-record header.

-The binary section is `count * 115` plus a trailer, for DOS `64*115 = 7360`
+The binary section is `count * 115` plus a trailer; for DOS, `64*115 = 7360`
 of 7583 leaves 223 after the last record.
-This 115-byte record is also th e format of the editor `ADDLED` table (see `src/veditt3.asm` for the same 16 sequence slots plus ADDOFF).
+This 115-byte record is also the format of the editor `ADDLED` table (see `src/veditt3.asm` for the same 16 sequence slots plus ADDOFF).
 Installing a terminal is a direct copy.

 ## Notes

 The tools are **not** a re-creation of `INSTALL` version-gated menus and UI.
-The `vcfg` and `vintmod` expose every field a table defines, regardless of the target build so you can set any capability even if your build would ever use it.
+The `vcfg` and `vintmod` expose every field a table defines, regardless of the target build, so you can set any capability even if your build would ever use it.

 Also note the descriptor (`tfield` in `table.c`) carries, per field name,